salvatore356/gaussian-blur/README.md

-# Demystifying Shaders: Unlocking the Magic Behind Stunning Graphics
+# Unveiling the Magic of Gaussian Blur: A Smoother World of Images

 Welcome to the SkyShader repository!
-This repository showcases a simple Sky Shader effect implemented using React, Three.js, and GLSL.
+This repository showcases a simple Gaussian Blur effect implemented using React, Three.js, and GLSL.

 Read the full blog post on [Salvatore Labs Blog](https://blog.salvatorelabs.com/unveiling-the-magic-of-gaussian-blur-a-smoother-world-of-images).